 Job 13:15, “Though He slay me, yet will I trust Him”

-His Eternal Word points out that our struggles through trials make us stronger in our faith.
+Scripture indicates that our struggles through trials make us stronger in our faith.
 Look at the Apostle Paul’s example in 2 Corinthians 11.
-He listed the many dreadful things that had come his way as he served God.
+He listed the many terrible things that had come his way as he served God.
 Then in Chapter 12 he mentioned the “thorn in the flesh” that afflicted him.
 Paul wasn’t complaining, he was just pointing out that God’s strength stands out best when we are the weakest.
 Like the apostle Paul, when we go through diverse trials, let’s look for the ways God has made us better in conforming us to His Son, Jesus Christ.

-My beloved, remember God does not keep us from life’s storms He walks with us through them; thus, our faith in Christ will keep us steady in the stormy sea of change.
+God does not keep us from life’s storms He walks with us through them.